vvebvvizard/get-iconpaper/README.md

 ### Options ###

-You can set a second parameter to trim the title for your needs
+You can set a second argument to trim the title for your needs

 	<?php getIconpaper(3,20); ?>

 In this case, it will trim the title to 20 characters (with " ...").
 So it will crop the title to 20 - 4 characters and add " ..." to the end

-`example` the title "Professor von Quackerstein" limited to 20 char become "Professor von Qu ..."
+`example` the title "Professor von Quackenstein" limited to 20 char become "Professor von Qu ..."

 ### Versions ###